Raiders defeat Falcons, Pioneers in Section 6-AA triangular

-WAYNESBURG -- The Brownsville and West Greene boys track teams were undermanned and overmatched Tuesday afternoon, and Waynesburg Central made the most of the advantage for a Section 6-AA triangular sweep.
+WAYNESBURG — The Brownsville and West Greene boys track teams were undermanned and overmatched in their April 13 meet, and Waynesburg Central made the most of the advantage for a Section 6-AA triangular sweep.

 The Raiders defeated the Falcons, 118-20, and beat the Pioneers, 117-22.
 West Greene edged Brownsville, 39-27.